 We have shown that neurons compete to take part in memory traces and that the levels of the transcription factor CREB (cAMP-response element binding protein) determine the probability that a given neuron will be recruited into a given memory representation.
 Our electrophysiological studies showed that CREB-dependent transcription increases the excitability of neurons, and thus affects the probability that they will be recruited into a given memory.

 We first proposed that a key function of memory allocation mechanisms is to link memories across time!
-Recently, our laboratory showed that one memory triggers CREB activation and subsequent increases in excitability in a subset of neurons of a network, so that another memory, even many hours later, can be allocated to some of the same neurons.
+Our laboratory showed that one memory triggers CREB activation and subsequent increases in excitability in a subset of neurons of a network, so that another memory, even many hours later, can be allocated to some of the same neurons.
 Recall of the first memory triggers the activation of those neurons and therefore the reactivation and recall of the other memory.
 Delayed increases in CCR5 following the first memory eventually close the temporal window for both memory ensemble overlap and memory linking.
 This is accomplished by CCR5's role in decreasing the neuronal excitability of the neurons recruited to encode the first memory, thus ensuring that those neurons do not also encode the second memory.
 These results represent the first molecular, cellular and circuit mechanism underlying the linking of memories across time!
 These studies involved state of the art tools such as optogenetic molecular actuators and sensors, as well as state of the art imaging methods.

 With the Poirazi lab, we have also published a biological model of memory linking across time in which linked memories are stored in clustered spines in overlapping neurons (PDF)